ronen-fr/scrub_sml/README.md

 SML ("your scalable C++14 one header only State Machine Library with no dependencies") was created by Kris Jusiak as a modern replacement for boost:MSM and boost::state_chart.
-As he explains (see for example https://youtu.be/yZVby-PuXM0?t=2661), MSM while powerful uses dated technology (MPL) -- resulting in long compilation times, bloated code, and cryptic error messages.
+As he explains (see for example https://youtu.be/yZVby-PuXM0?t=2661), MSM while powerful uses dated technology (MPL) - resulting in long compilation times, bloated code, and cryptic error messages.

-SML offers a convenient, easy to read, syntax - especially when compared with boost::state_charts.
+SML offers a convenient, easy to read, syntax - especially when compared to boost::state_charts.
 For example:
 ```C++
     return make_transition_table(
        *"idle"_s + event<e1> = "s1"_s